edison-fw/meta-intel-edison/README.md

 * **zeus** (64 bit) based on Yocto Warrior with kernel 5.6.
 * **dunfell** (64 bit) based on Yocto Dunfell with kernel 5.11.
 * **gatesgarth** (64 bit) based on Yocto Gatesgarth with LTS kernel 5.10, PREEMPT_RT kernel 5.10 and current kernel 5.14
+* * **hardknott** (64 bit) based on Yocto Hardknott with LTS kernel 5.15.25, PREEMPT_RT kernel 5.15.25-rt33 and testing kernel 5.16.0

 See https://wiki.yoctoproject.org/wiki/Releases on Yocto releases and support status.

 # What to choose

-Yocto Morty will build on Ubuntu Artful (17.10) while Dunfell builds on Ubuntu Groovy (20.10).
+Yocto Morty will build on Ubuntu Artful (17.10) while Dunfell (the Yocto project LTS version) builds on Ubuntu Groovy (20.10).

 Generally **sumo32** will give best results if you rely on MRAA and UPM.
-In all other cases, use the latest, **gatesgarth**.
+In all other cases, use the latest, **hardknott**.

 **gatesgarth** has a 64 bit kernel because we can, but may be actually slower than the 32bit kernel. **master** has the same as gatesgarth, but 32 bits.